victorliu-sq/PaperWriting/FlashSMP.md

 **Clustered Case**

-- The preferences are clustered into groups, and groups are preferred in the same order.
+- The preferences are clustered into groups, and groups are preferred in the same order whereas members in the same group will order randomized.

+**Randomized Case**

+- All men have completely randomized  preference lists